nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch1-setup/mac.md

 pip3 install --upgrade pandas # Used for loading data sets
 ```

-Once everything is installed, you can exit the virtualenv using the command `deactivate`.
+Just so you know, you can always exit the virtualenv using the command `deactivate`.
+In the future, to use TensorFlow you need to activate the virtualenv first using the appropriate `source` command listed above.

 ## Testing the installation

 Let's just quickly test the installation, to verify everything is installed and ready to go!
-If it isn't currently activated, activate your virtualenv with the appropriate activate command from above.
+If it isn't currently activated, activate your virtualenv with the appropriate `source` command from above.
 Then, run the `python` command, and type the following code into Python:
 ```python
 import tensorflow as tf
 import numpy as np